 The core personality type is like a filter through which we see the world.

 In the Enneagram model, the reason why we do things we do — our motivation — is defined by our core personality type.
-Our wings are just extra flavor.
+Our wings are just an extra flavor.

 For the 8w7 being invulnerable and desire to control their environment come first and experiences second.
 For the 7w8, however, this order is reversed.